-By the May 24, 2018, QEP committee meeting, Dean Kelly Reed-Hirsch reported that the survey had been posted on Canvas May 1-7 generating feedback from students on their first-year experiences.
+By the May 24, 2018, QEP Committee meeting, Dean Kelly Reed-Hirsch reported that the survey had been posted on Canvas May 1-7 generating feedback from students on their first-year experiences.
 The survey produced 527 responses.
 Dean-Reed Hirsch presented the First-Year Experience (FYE) Student Survey results including written responses.
-Overall the feedback indicated that students perceived their first-year experience as a positive experience.
-Studentidentified areas for further consideration by the committee included student engagement and connectedness, adequate knowledge of resources available to students, identification of an academic advisor, and assistance by an advisor with selecting an education/career path.
+Overall the feedback indicated that students perceived their first-year experience positively.
+Student-identified areas for further consideration by the committee included student engagement and connectedness, adequate knowledge of resources available to students, identification of an academic advisor, and assistance by an advisor with selecting an education/career path.
 Questions and selected response data from the FYE student survey are provided below.